-Now Ron Surz, target-date fund expert and alert ThinkAdvisor reader (and contributor), warns of another obvious but overlooked risk related to sequence of returns — in fact, the very thing he says that gives the risk its potency: namely, high account balances.
+Now Ron Surz, target-date fund expert and alert ThinkAdvisor.com reader (and contributor), warns of another obvious but overlooked risk related to sequence of returns—in fact, the very thing that he says gives the risk its potency: namely, high account balances.

-“The thing that impacts the effect of the sequence of returns is the size of the account at the time of return,” Surz tells ThinkAdvisor in a phone interview.
+“The thing that impacts the effect of the sequence of returns is the size of the account at the time of return,” Surz told ThinkAdvisor.com in a phone interview.

 The principal of San Clemente, California-based Target Date Solutions demonstrates his point through the prism of the 2008 financial crisis.

 Noting the difference between accumulation accounts and retirement accounts is that balances are highest for the former at the ending point and for the latter at their starting point, Surz suggested a “Benjamin Button” type experiment that reverses the sequence of returns on these portfolios.

 So a saver who contributes $2,000 a year in a balanced 60-40 portfolio from age 25 to 64 between the years 1970 and 2008 accumulates $800,000.
 Despite ending up in the horrible market year of 2008, our saver still winds up with impressive results, as the standard theory holds, because he had a generally positive sequence of returns.